Authors interview with Frances Dipper and Paul Naylor: Coastal Seas

 Shell width: 10-25cm, averaging around 15cm.

-ID: A large species, the Edible Crab is also known as the brown crab for its colour – they can be brown to reddish-brown, bearing white patches and young specimens can have a purple-brown carapace.
+ID: A large species, the Brown Crab is also known as the edible crab, and can be brown to reddish-brown, bearing white patches and young specimens can have a purple-brown carapace.
 They have a thick, oval-shaped shell with a distinctive ‘pie crust’ edge.
 Also recognised by the black tips to their claws.

 Spiny Spider Crab (Maja brachydactyla)